glouppe/info8006-introduction-to-ai/lecture7.md

 .center.width-50[![](figures/lec7/robot-helicopter.png)]

-Suppose we want track the position and velocity of a robot from noisy observations collected over time.
+Suppose we want to track the position and velocity of a robot from noisy observations collected over time.

 Formally, we want to estimate **continuous** state variables such as
 - the position $\mathbf{X}\_t$ of the robot at time $t$,